 The strike could intensify in the coming days as employees affiliated to the now de-recognised unions Air Corporation Employees Union - for ground staff - and Aircraft Engineers Association - for aircraft maintenance engineers - expressed their solidarity with the striking pilots of ICPA.

-SC quashes ADF at Mumbai airport The Supreme Court (SC) shot down the levy of airport development fee (ADF) charged by a private developer on passengers at the Mumbai airport.
+The Supreme Court (SC) shot down the levy of airport development fee (ADF) charged by a private developer on passengers at the Mumbai airport.
 With this, passengers will not have to pay an additional amount for landing or taking off at the Mumbai airports.
 The apex court's ruling is likely to lower domestic air ticket prices as well.

 A bench comprising justice Cyriac Joseph and justice A.K.
 Patnaik set aside the Delhi High Court’s order, which had upheld levying of ADF.
 The Supreme Court passed the order on a petition filed by the NGO Consumer Online Foundation, claiming that the ADF was illegal as it was not approved by the Airports Economic Regulatory Authority of India.